lktslionel/CFPs/devoxxuk22/README.md

 ## Building Universal CI/CD Pipelines
 #### An idea around building an ubiquitous CI/CD Pipeline

 Everyday as a DevOps Engineer, we are tasked to create/maintain CI/CD pipelines which help streamline software delivery and continuously improve software quality.
-And what I realized is, from company to company, we are — actually — doing the same things over and over but naming things differently.
-This, by always reinventing the wheel.
+And what I realized is, from company to company, we are — actually — doing the same things over and over but naming things differently; this, by always reinventing the wheel.

 What if I told you that I finally come up with a ubiquitous way of building CI/CD pipelines.
 Pipelines that do what there are suppose to, with, on one hand the right semantics, and on the other hand, with less grip at any CI/CD platform.